ChrisPenner/CMPT370/doc/impl/implementation.md

 from a 'word' entry.
 Luckily, after reading some library documentation we were able to write a custom deserializer which overcame these issues.

+As we continued to work on the project, not only did some of the requirement specifications change (for instance having ground of different terrain difficulty) but also our understanding of different elements of the project evolved as we got further into our implementation.
+We had a very week understanding of how much of the robot language worked when we started and have needed to adjust our expectations and implementation to fit our new understanding as we continue onwards.
+An example of this are the identify! and scan! keywords.
+These are meant to help identify nearby robots, however we realized that the notion of 'direction' is difficult on a hex grid.
+A robot may be in 'range' but still isn't addressable using our direction system.
+To solve this problem we decided that 'visible' means that a square must be some range in one of the 6 directions, and we adjusted our implementation of scan! and identify! to reflect this.

+## State of implementation

+Unfortunately, due to time pressures, the complexity of the project, and unbalanced group dynamics we have not succeeded in implementing a version of RoboSport which fulfills our requirements.
+In accordance with Hofstadter's law, things took longer than expected and complexity arose along the way.
+Though we wish we could have succeeded in implementing more of the features, we learned a lot about how projects grow, and how interaction between multi-level systems with many parts can become complex quickly.

+In the end, our version of RoboSport can successfully import several teams of robots from JSON robot files and can construct Robot models with the appropriate statistics.
+It can then allow them to fight in an arena, providing the user with a user interface that allows pausing, playing, and changing the speed of the fight.
+The game board shows the position of robots on the board and the number of robots on each square.

+We have not been able to add terrain of different movement difficulties, A testing area, or instant matches.
+We were also not able to implement the robot librarian software, though this was due to the fact that it was not available for testing and was not made available to groups within reasonable time.
+Our display leaves much to be desired and doesn't clearly display stats about robots involved with the fight, and we would have added a lot of styling changes to the project if we had more time available.

+TODO... userguide?

 ## Design deficiencies

 Since we chose the MVC architecture we also came across some times where our